Student Housing vs. Regular Apartments Near U of U: Which Is Actually Better?

 Location and commute

-Student housing is often:
+Student housing is often:- Closer to campus

 - Near UTA TRAX lines